 The college's Code of Student Rights and Responsibilities is available in the office of the Vice President for Student Services in Bldg.
-7 and on the college web site.
+7 and on the college web site (www.tacomacc. edu/resourcesforstudents/studentpolicies/)

 SUBSTANCE ABUSE

 In accordance with provisions of the Drug-Free Schools and Communities Act of 1986 (Public Law 99-570) and its amendments of 1989, Tacoma Community College provides substance abuse education, resources, information, and referral focusing on the prevention and treatment of substance abuse.